-Grade of A: The company's percentile rank for pay is significantly less than its percentile rank for performance

-Grade of B: The company's percentile rank for pay is moderately less than its percentile rank for performance Grade of C: The company's percentile rank for pay is approximately aligned with its percentile rank for performance
+Grade of A: The company's percentile rank for pay is significantly less than its percentile rank for performance Grade of B: The company's percentile rank for pay is moderately less than its percentile rank for performance Grade of C: The company's percentile rank for pay is approximately aligned with its percentile rank for performance

-Grade of D: The company's percentile rank for pay is higher than its percentile rank for performance

-Grade of F: The company's percentile rank for pay is significantly higher than its percentile rank for performance
+Grade of D: The company's percentile rank for pay is higher than its percentile rank for performance Grade of F: The company's percentile rank for pay is significantly higher than its percentile rank for performance

-For the avoidance of confusion, the above grades encompass the relationship between a company's percentile rank for pay and its percentile rank in performance.
-Separately, a specific comparison between the company's executive pay and its peers' executive pay levels is discussed in the analysis for additional insight into the grade.
+Separately, a specific comparison between the company's executive pay and its peers' executive pay levels may be discussed in the analysis for additional insight into the grade.
 Likewise, a specific comparison between the company's performance and its peers' performance is reflected in the analysis for further context.
-Finally, Glass Lewis' pay-for-performance analysis is currently unaffected by any additional disclosure concerning pay versus performance as mandated by an August 2022 SEC rule.

 We also use this analysis to inform our voting decisions on say-on-pay proposals.
 As such, if a company receives a "D" or "F" from our proprietary model, we are more likely to recommend that shareholders vote against the say-on-pay proposal.
-However, supplemental quantitative factors like realized pay levels may be considered, and other qualitative factors such as an effective overall incentive structure, the relevance of selected performance metrics, significant forthcoming enhancements or reasonable long-term payout levels may give us cause to recommend in favor of a proposal even when we have identified a disconnect between pay and performance.
+However, supplemental quantitative factors like analyses of realized pay levels and the "compensation actually paid" data mandated by the SEC's 2022 final rule regarding pay versus performance may be considered, and other qualitative factors such as an effective overall incentive structure, the relevance of selected performance metrics, significant forthcoming enhancements or reasonable long-term payout levels may give us cause to recommend in favor of a proposal even when we have identified a disconnect between pay and performance.